Join our network. Make change happen.

 Boosting building renovation: An overview of good practices

-The main aim of this report is to contribute to the exchange of good practices and to support EU MS by providing potential ideas for the elaboration of long-term renovation plans.
+The main aim of this report is to contribute to the exchange of good practices and to support EU MS by providing potential ideas for the elaboration of long-term renovation

 Policy Group(s):